redkite-labs/RedKiteCmsSandbox/README.md

 > This step is required only if you are using the "without vendors" sandbox

-Once you've downloaded and uncompressed the AlphaLemon CMS Sandbox, just open a console, move to the root folder and give the following command to download composer and install the required vendor libraries:
+Once you've downloaded and uncompressed RedKite CMS Sandbox, just open a console, move to the root folder and give the following command to download composer and install the required vendor libraries: